nkakouros-original/ansible-role-nextcloud/README.md

 Ansible >= 2.4

-While there are a bunch of other roles around, I did not found them useful as they try to do everything in one role, ie setup Apache, then MySQL, then install Nextcloud, etc. This might be useful for users who want to have a Nextcloud instance running as fast as possible.
+While there are a bunch of other roles around to install Nextcloud, I did not found them useful as they try to do everything in one role, ie setup Apache, then MySQL, then install Nextcloud, etc. This might be useful for users who want to have a Nextcloud instance running as fast as possible.
 However, I find the approach too limiting as there are many assumptions taking place.

 This role does not care where you install Nextcloud.
 It only downloads, installs and configures Nextcloud itself.
 Its aim is to be used in a modular way alongside other roles.
 (Or at least it tries to make no assumptions.
 If you find any or cannot install nextcloud due to missing functionality, please open an issue or a PR.
 Currently it has been tested only on Ubuntu 16.04).